gogins/cloud-5/README.md

  - Edited README.md for clearer build instructions.

- - Added non-chord tones to `csound::Scale` when conforming notes to the Chord of the Scale.
+ - Added non-chord tones to `csound::Scale` when conforming notes to a
+   Chord of the Scale.

 - Added [Polymetric](polymetric.html) piece.